hasauino/mrYellow/README.md

 1. After switching ON RPi, it will boot and start te following:

-  1. Image sequance: the RPi will change a picture each 10 sec. images are located in "~/mrYellow/pic".
+  1. Image sequance: the RPi changes a picture each 10 sec. images are located in "~/mrYellow/pic".

-  2. Python script ("main.py"): main.py is a python script run at boot, it is located in "~/mrYellow/scripts".
+  2. Python script ("main.py"): main.py is a python script which is run at boot, it is located in "~/mrYellow/scripts".

 ##Software